MineKing9534/KORMite/README.md

     val names = table.selectValue(property(UserDao::name), where = property(UserDao::age) isGreaterThan value(5)).list() //This will only select the name column.
 You can also specify conditions and all parameters that the normal select supports

-    table.update(UserDao::name, value("Test"), where = property(UserDao::age) isGreaterThan value(5)) //Update only the name column.
+    table.update(property(UserDao::name) to value("Test"), where = property(UserDao::age) isGreaterThan value(5)) //Update only the name column.
 You can also optionally specify a condition here
 }
 ```